 Houston totally stepped up its trail game with Buffalo Bayou.
 Recently redeveloped, this paved path makes running through the middle of the city feel like you’re in a park miles away from downtown — that is, until the gorgeous downtown skyline pops up!
 The trail is a runner’s paradise with several water fountains (major plus in H-town), “runner-only” asphalt trails in addition to paved, bike-friendly ones, and plenty of art and nature to keep things interesting.
 Do the full five-mile loop, or add miles through downtown or to Memorial Park for a longer run.
 Make a whole morning (or day) out of Buffalo Bayou fun by brunching it up at The Dunlavy or stretching it out with a hot yoga class at BIG Power Yoga across the street.

-Houston runners know Memorial Park as the mecca for those who like to explore the city on two feet.
-The three-mile gravel loop is the hub for most running clubs in the city, as it’s centrally located and offers access to other running trails.
+Houston runners know Memorial Park as the mecca for those who like to explore the city on their feet.
+The just under three-mile gravel loop is the hub for most running clubs in the city, as it’s centrally located and offers access to other running trails.
 While parts of the loop are periodically closed, word on the street is the trail is being expanded to include new routes.
 The park also features a running center with showers and towel rental, making it easy to head straight to work after a morning workout!
 And if you’re looking for a little more adventure, hit up the Color Trails for some trail running (and a brand new perspective of Memorial Park).

 Houston’s flat — we’ve covered that.
 So, when it comes to training for races outside of Houston, runners need to get creative!
 Spotts Park is a basin-shaped park which makes it one of the best spots (pun intended) to get some hill training in.
 Plus, it’s within a close jog to both Memorial Park and Buffalo Bayou if you want to connect to the trails there after you're done getting those quads burning.

 As part of the White Oak Bayou Greenway, this paved, two-way bike trail connects The Heights to downtown, so it's great if you're looking to explore one of Houston's most-loved neighborhoods.
-Pack your phone for this run, though, because the area's street murals, historic homes, and views of the city skyline make ideal for photo ops.
+Pack your phone for this run, though, because the area's street murals, historic homes, and views of the city skyline make for ideal photo ops.
 Bonus: Local businesses like Black Swan Yoga and JuiceLand support local runners and bikers by placing coolers along the trail, so don't hesitate to take advantage when you need a pit stop.